soulspace-org/overarch/doc/templates.md

 # Artifact Generation with Templates

-Overarch can generate artifacts for model elements with templates.
+Overarch can generate artifacts for model elements via templates.

 It supports
 * forward engineering